OWASP Employee Manual

 An employee taking personal time off is responsible for:

-- Notifying his/her direct supervisor two weeks prior to when he/she will be absent.
+- Notifying their direct supervisor two weeks prior to when they will be absent.

 - Documenting planned time off on the shared Staff Calendar